-Every month, we at The Spool select a Filmmaker of the Month, honoring the life and works of influential auteurs with a singular voice, for good or ill.
-In honor of Black Women’s History Month, we’re taking the opportunity to put a spotlight on black women behind the camera – directors who broke through systemic barriers to bring their singular perspective to some of cinema’s most intriguing works.
+Every month, we at The Spool select a Filmmaker of the Month, honoring the life and works of influential auteurs with a singular voice.
+In honor of Black Women’s History Month, we’re taking the opportunity to put a spotlight on black women behind the camera – directors who broke through systemic barriers to bring their unique perspective to some of cinema’s most intriguing works.

 The tree is a potent symbol in Black history.
 For one, trees were the prime killing instrument of African Americans for at least 200 years.
 However, there’s also the symbolic imagery of a tree.
 Family trees—connecting disparate relatives down to the roots have always been a thorny issue for Blacks.
 Because of slavery, charting one’s past often purports hurdles and dead ends, whether because of auctions or the very nature of tracking ancestors across continents with scant records of their exact origins.